KyreSPWN/SPWN/RoE.md

 - SPWN has a 3 strike rule we are implementing beginning 10/8/23.
 We will hold our players accountable for items like no screenshots or ROE violations.

-## SPWN Friendly Agreement with SPEC

-In January, 2024, the alliances SPWN and SPEC entered into a Friendly agreement.

-These are the terms agreed upon by both alliances:

-- Abide by RoE
-- OPC hits are OK
-- Z-node hits are only OK if you need the node (ie, there are no free nodes in the system).
-     - Screenshots for Z-node hits are still required as per SPWN RoE

-Off limits:
-- Bases
-- Auto Grinders
-- Floaters
-- Territory
-- Token Space
+## Alliance Status Meanings

+- **Allied** (*Purple Heart*): Do not hit for any reason.
+If they war, we war, and vice versa.
+- **Friendly** (*Purple Spock Hand*): Abide by RoE, can hit OPC.
+Please only hit Z-Node if you need the node (and screenshots are still required).
+Bases, Autogrinders, Floaters, Territories, and Token Space are offlimits.
+- **Civil** (*Blue circle with a slash in it*): We technically don't treat any different than neutral, but consider this a gateway to becomming NOT blood thirsty enemies.
+- **Neutral** (*no mark*): Follow RoE.
+- **Caution** (*Yellow Triangle*): Fire watch.
+Used to mark temporary enemy alliances during territory defense or takeovers, or to find someone.
+Continue following RoE.
+- **Unfriendly** (*angry red face*): Made Steve angry.
+Hit them often, but follow RoE.
+- **Enemy** (*Red Target*): At war.
+Full KoS (kill on sight).
+RoE does NOT apply.
+Armadas and Token Spaces may still be off limits, despite them being KoS so please ask an officer if it's ok to hit them before doing so.

+**FOR ALL LABLES: TOKEN SPACES AND TERRITORIES ARE OFF LIMITS UNLESS AN OFFICER SAYS OTHERWISE**

-Primarially written by Wish, with additions by KyreR
+Primarially written by Wish and Gail, with additions by KyreR